adamstirtan/particle-swarm-painter/README.md

 ### Increment Triangles

-- Adds ten triangles to the model every 100 iterations when enabled.
+- Adds ten triangles to the model when stagnation is detected (no fitness improvement).
 - Helps start fast with fewer primitives and grow detail over time.
 - There’s an internal safety cap (default 1000 triangles) to avoid unbounded growth.

+#### Stagnation threshold for triangle growth

+- The app considers it “stagnation” when the best fitness hasn’t improved for a set number of iterations.
+- Default threshold is 25 iterations.
+You can control this threshold in the UI.

 - Caps the maximum opacity of triangles.
 - Lower values encourage more subtle layering and reduce flat, opaque regions.